Disclaimer: Partnerships & affiliate links help us create better content. Learn how.

 1. NordVPN (Nord Security)

-Owned by Nord Security, NordVPN is one of the top audited VPN providers on the market, with a range of additional services on offer.
+Owned by Nord Security, NordVPN is one of the best VPN providers on the market, with a range of additional services on offer.

 Nord Security’s other products include NordPass (password manager), NordLocker (file encryption and storing tool), NordLayer (business VPN), and NordWL (toolkit for building VPN products).